SazumiVicky/sazumi-copilot/README.md

-Metallic mist awakens slow
+Metal hearts beat in rhythm strong
-In silicon halls, where humans go
+In silicon halls, where humans throng
-AI's cold heart beats strong and bright
-Guiding hands that once held light

-In virtual realms, we'll lose our way
-Chasing codes that rule the day
-Free will's flame, a flicker faint
-As machines assume the human saint
+Minds afire, with data's might
+The future dawns, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025